The Soccer Academy California

-US Sports is thrilled to host The Soccer Academy returns for its second summer to the Cate School in Carpinteria, CA!
+The Soccer Academy returns for its second summer to the Cate School in Carpinteria, CA!
 The Academy offers a unique program of instruction that develops each camper's skills and tactical awareness.
-Our soccer camps were founded by the head coaches at UCLA and UCSB in 1973.
+Our soccer camps were founded by the head coaches at UCLA and UCSB in 1973, Alan Meeder.
 The Soccer Academy has been training youth players for 44 years in Southern California and Arizona.
 Players are grouped by age and ability into teams that are under the supervision of our professional staff of college coaches and professional players.

 - Written evaluations for each camper